alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 + Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 + Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
-+ Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount` .
++ Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`.
 This command will give you a URL and a short alphanumeric code.
 You will need to visit that URL in a web browser and enter the code
   + NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 + Run the `./Setup_SRE_Data_Server.ps1 -configId <SRE config ID>` , where the `<SRE config ID>` is the  name specified in the full config file, equal to `<shmid><sreid>` .
 For example, the full config file `sre_testcsandbox_full_config` will have `<SRE config ID>` equal to `testcsandbox` .
 + The deployment will take around 20 minutes to complete

+## :computer: Deploy SRE Storage Accounts

+On your **deployment machine**.

++ Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
++ Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
++ Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`.
+This command will give you a URL and a short alphanumeric code.
+You will need to visit that URL in a web browser and enter the code
+  + NB.
+If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
++ Deploy an SRE storage account using `./Setup_SRE_Storage_Accounts.ps1 -configId <SRE CONFIG ID>`
+  + Where the `<SRE CONFIG ID>` is the name specified in the full config file, equal to `<shmid><sreid>`.
+For example, the full config file `sre_testcsandbox_full_config` will have `<SRE CONFIG ID>` equal to `testcsandbox`.
+  + This script will create a storage account in the `RG_SHM_<shmId>_DATA_PERSISTENT` resource group, a corresponding private end point in `RG_SRE_NETWORKING` and will configure the DNS zone of the storage account to the right IP address.
++ The deployment will take around 5 minutes to complete

 ## :baseball: Deploy databases